sf-wdi-34/migrations/README.md

 Typically we'll edit both of these files as needed to get the database structure we want and set any validations we want to run in the model.

-Finally you of course must run `rake db:migrate`.
-When you run `rake db:migrate` it alters the `schema.rb` file.
+Finally you of course must run `rails db:migrate`.
+When you run `rails db:migrate` it alters the `schema.rb` file.
 Then you commit the above files as well as the `db/schema.rb` file.

 >Note: Never directly edit schema.rb